hhucn/argumentation-attitude-dataset/README.md

 ## Relevant publications

-Markus Brenneis, Maike Behrendt, Stefan Harmeling.
-2021.
-How Will I Argue?
-A Dataset for Evaluating Recommender Systems for Argumentations. *Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue* (to appear)
+Markus Brenneis, Maike Behrendt, and Stefan Harmeling (July 2021).
+“How Will I Argue?
+A Dataset for Evaluating Recommender Systems for Argumentations”.
+In: *Proceedings of the 22nd Annual Meeting of the Special Interest Group on Discourse and Dialogue.* Singapore and
+Online: Association for Computational Linguistics, pp. 360–367